-A feeling of resistance had long been gathering in Harriet Martineau's mind against that law of the kingdoms of poetry and romance, generally observed by all their rulers, from Homer to Scott inclusive, of filling the scene with the great and the powerful, - the occupants of thrones and the leaders of armies; and bidding the intricacies of the plot bear them along through "high feastings of kings with nobles and dancing of knights with ladies;" till a reproach from the majority of middle-aged readers had gone forth against novels and poetry as untrue to any life that came within the observation of whole-minded human beings then living.
+A feeling of resistance had long been gathering in Harriet Martineau's mind against that law of the kingdoms of poetry and romance, generally observed by all their rulers, from Homer to Scott inclusive, of filling the scene with the great and the powerful,-the occupants of thrones and the leaders of armies; and bidding the intricacies of the plot bear them along through "high feastings of kings with nobles and dancing of knights with ladies;" till a reproach from the majority of middle-aged readers had gone forth against novels and poetry as untrue to any life that came within the observation of whole-minded human beings then living.
 Going to the root of the matter, she found them untrue, by reason of their one-sided partialities and aristocratic prejudices.
 Now, as on so many subsequent occasions, she showed the genius that directs public thought and feeling; pointing out in advance the way in which she took the lead, and proving while proclaiming the power of fiction as the agent of morals and philosophy, - the servant of the poor and the lowly.

 I need but refer to certain passages from those remarkable productions so much talked of in their time as "the Scott papers;" in which, while giving to Walter Scott, with all the enthusiasm of a grateful heart, his full due, and more than he himself ever dreamed of claiming, she points out his lack of the deeper moral insight, and calls on his successors in the field of romantic literature to make good his deficiencies.
-Every reader's memory will bear witness to the effect her criticism and her example have had on novel-writing since that time; but few, except the watchers by the springs of great social changes, can tell upon what multitudes fell the awakening music of her affirmation of all that is great, noble, and heroic in woman.
-It met a response in the universal heart.
+Every reader's memory will bear witness to the effect her criticism and her example have had on novel-writing since that time; but few, except the watchers by the springs of great social changes, can tell upon what multitudes fell the awakening music of her affirmation of all that is great, noble, and heroic in woman. met a response in the universal heart.
 America above all felt the grandeur and beauty of the appeal.
 Ella of Garveloch, Cousin Marshall, Mary Kay, Letitia, little Harriet, with all the troops of the high-minded poor and the high-hearted lowly that rose from every pictured page, became the friends and educators of the young matronage of the United States.
-As manuals of political economy, the "Illustrations" were not then so much needed there.
-The Transatlantic world was already in possession of all (save one) of the blessings they demanded.
+As manuals of political economy, the "Illustrations" were not then so much The Transatlantic world was already in possession needed there. of all (save one) of the blessings they demanded.
 But as illustrations of high character and lofty virtue and heroic endurance and uncompromising integrity, they possessed an incisive power, as welcome as it was timely, to restore the features of the antique virtue of our earlier New England time, fast softening and wearing down beneath unmarked abuses.
-The observation of English critics was that she understood the springs of the machine of state.
-American ones said, "she knew how to to the most obscure provincial and sectarian journals and magazines, all were full of the "Illustrations."
-The "Edinburgh Review" was perfectly amiable in the spirit of its criticism, though utterly incompetent, in this instance, to its function, for want of breadth and power to comprehend the mind of the writer.
-The editor had at first admired Harriet Martineau as a lady, and afterwards esteemed her as a friend; but his attempts to reconcile her action with the feeble, narrow social views of the time were amusing instances of unconscious insult.
-He hardly knew how to excuse her as a student and a teacher of what he had thought exclusively manly truths.
-He was obliged to justify her to himself by a syllogism.
-"Women might, and it was becoming they should, protect and comfort the poor; political economy has an immediate connection with this; therefore a woman may be a political economist without being supposed to have abated any natural and right horror of Amazons in politics."
-But he condemned any thing which could be called public life out of her own village, --- the circle of a Lady Bountiful among her poor.
-A certain kind of knowledge is even here necessary, and so political economy might come in.
-He shuddered a little at Miss Martineau's sense and spirit, but he "rejoiced to acknowledge that she had more than the fancy and feeling of Miss Edgeworth," and he thought he had saved his admired author's credit.
-How far was he from seeing that the most public of all public life was the one on which she had just entered!
-The life commonly called public of an ordinary member of Parliament was private in comparison.
-Her very thoughts were fast becoming of more public importance than all their doings for the public weal.
-Their doings were of importance as the complement of her feelings and thoughts.
+The observation of English critics was that she understood the springs of the American ones said, "she knew how to machine of state.

-'Ope the sacred source of sympathetic tears.' "
+'Ope the sacred source of sympathetic tears.'"